Chart Color Schemes

 Castle Cove hosts an older demographic, ranking in the top quartile nationwide

-The median age in Castle Cove is 46 years, notably higher than Greater Sydney's average of 37 years and also above Australia's median age of 38 years.
-Compared to Greater Sydney, the 75-84 age cohort is significantly overrepresented in Castle Cove at 9.9%, while the 25-34 age group is underrepresented at 4.5%.
-Between the 2021 Census and the present day, the population of those aged 15 to 24 has increased from 12.4% to 14.8%, while the 75 to 84 cohort has risen from 8.1% to 9.9%.
-Conversely, the 5 to 14 age group has decreased from 16.4% to 14.3%.
-By 2041, population forecasts indicate significant demographic shifts in Castle Cove.
-The 85+ age cohort is projected to grow by 124 people (an increase of 112%) from 110 to 235.
-The aging population trend is evident, with those aged 65 and above comprising 79% of the projected growth.
-Conversely, the 0 to 4 and 25 to 34 age groups are expected to experience population declines.
+The median age in Castle Cove is 46 years, notably higher than Greater Sydney's average of 37 years and also above Australia's median of 38 years.
+Comparing this with Greater Sydney, the cohort aged 75-84 is significantly overrepresented at 9.9% locally, while those aged 25-34 are underrepresented at 4.5%.
+Between the 2021 Census and now, the population aged 15-24 has increased from 12.4% to 14.9%, and the 75-84 cohort has grown from 8.1% to 9.9%.
+Conversely, the 5-14 age group has decreased from 16.4% to 14.3%.
+By 2041, population forecasts indicate substantial demographic shifts in Castle Cove.
+The 85+ age cohort is projected to grow significantly, expanding by 125 people (114%) from 109 to 235.
+The aging population trend is evident, with those aged 65 and above comprising 80% of the projected growth.
+Conversely, the 0-4 and 25-34 age cohorts are expected to experience population declines.